AlexLee729/Backprop_Broken_Down/README.md

 Backpropagation is performed manually by calculating the derivative of the loss with respect to each parameter (weights and biases).
 This is done using the **chain rule**, which allows us to propagate gradients backwards from the output through the layers of the network.

 ### 3. Gradient Descent
 Once the gradients are computed via backpropagation, they are used to update the weights and biases of the network.
 This is done using **gradient descent**, which adjusts the parameters in the direction that reduces the loss.
+If the gradient is negative, then the weight or bias will be increased in the opposite direction to reduce the loss.

 ### Training Example
 The training loop uses four input-output pairs.
 In each iteration: